 I’ve always argued that product management is a team sport.
 But as soon as you have more than one team in an organisation and you need them to interact with each other, you introduce friction.
 This friction between teams is why we have libraries full of project management books and methodologies, inboxes and outboxes, dependency management, and so much more.
 All friction.
 And friction kills momentum.
 Friction kills speed.

-This starts with ensuring that each team has all the skills and know-how to execute on their objectives.
-One of the first blog posts I wrote used a Venn diagram to define product management as the intersection of the customer, technology, and business, but of course it doesn’t just end there.
-Maybe your teams need customer success, marketing, compliance, or more, on the team as well?
-It’s useful to think in detail about what skills you really need in your team to make it successful, and to consider how to map out that diversity so you ensure you bring in different contexts, experiences, and insights to your team too.
+This starts with ensuring that each team has all the skills and know-how to execute their objectives.
+One of the first blog posts I wrote used a Venn diagram to define product management as the intersection of the customer, technology, and business.
+Of course, it doesn’t just end there.
+Maybe your teams need customer success, marketing, compliance, or more, on the team as well.
+It’s useful to think in detail about what skills you really need in your team to make it successful.
+It’s also important to consider how to map out that diversity so you ensure you bring in different contexts, experiences, and insights to your team too.

 This spider chart is by no means a definitive list but a model for you to think about.
 As you start mapping out individuals on your team you can quickly see how they overlap, where they complement one another with different experiences and skill sets, and where you might have gaps that need filling.

-My favourite example of this comes from Transferwise – an online currency transfer platform.
+My favourite example of this comes from Wise, Formerly TransferWise—an online currency transfer platform.
 Its currencies team is responsible for launching new currency paths like transferring USD to GBP.
 As you can imagine it’s a little more complicated than just adding the option to a drop-down.
 It means opening bank accounts in the target country and updating terms and conditions to comply with local money-laundering and securities laws.
-In any other organisation this would require the team go to the legal department to ask for help with the terms and conditions, and then to go to the banking department and ask for help with the accounts.
-But Transferwise thinks differently.
-At Transferwise this team doesn’t just have design, engineering, and product on the team.
-It has a banker and a lawyer too.
-Embedded in the team.
-That means team members never have to go to another team or department for help and can instead just focus on executing on their goals.
+In any other organisation, this would require the team to ask the legal department for help with the terms and conditions, and then ask the banking department for help with accounts.
+But Wise thinks differently.
+At Wise, the team doesn’t just have design, engineering, and product on the team, it has a banker and a lawyer too.
+That means team members never have to go to another team or department for help and ca just focus on executing their goals.

-In contrast I recently met an amazing data scientist, working at a Fortune 50 company, who proudly pronounced that they worked for the Research and Insight Division.
+In contrast, I recently met an amazing data scientist, working at a Fortune 50 company.
+They proudly pronounced that they worked for the research and insight division.
 Think about that for a moment.
 A division responsible for research and insights

 Imagine having to make a business case for the research you need to make a business case…